omeatai/Django-Tutorial/README.md

 - If you override these methods on your model, you must call the parent class’ methods for these signals to be sent.
 - Note also that Django stores signal handlers as weak references by default, so if your handler is a local function, it may be garbage collected.
 - To prevent this, pass weak=False when you call the signal’s connect().
+- For performance reasons, you shouldn’t perform queries in receivers of pre_init or post_init signals because they would be executed for each instance returned during queryset iteration.

 pre_init -